Koukyosyumei/EvilProof/MEMO.md

 <details>

-***Overview***: LEO is a high-level general-purpose programming language designed for circuit synthesis, particularly for zero-knowledge applications on the Aleo blockchain.
+***Overview***: LEO is a high-level, general-purpose programming language designed for circuit synthesis, particularly for zero-knowledge applications on the Aleo blockchain.
 It specifically targets R1CS arithmetization, with completeness proven using ACL2, an industrial-strength theorem prover.
 LEO offers two key benefits: it ensures formal verification of applications against their high-level specifications, and it allows anyone to succinctly verify these applications, regardless of their size.

 </details>